poga/word2vec-api/README.md

 curl http://127.0.0.1:5000/word2vec/model_word_set
 ```

 Note: The "model" method returns a base64 encoding of the vector. "model\_word\_set" returns a base64 encoded pickle of the model's vocabulary.

 ## Where to get a pretrained model

 In case you do not have domain specific data to train, it can be convenient to use a pretrained model.
 Please feel free to submit additions to this list through a pull request.

+**note**: we recommend to use [https://github.com/poga/word2vec-slim](https://github.com/poga/word2vec-slim) as the pretrained model for optimized memory usage.

 | Model file | Number of dimensions | Corpus (size)| Vocabulary size | Author | Architecture | Training Algorithm | Context window - size | Web page |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | [Google News](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/) | 300 |Google News (100B) | 3M | Google | word2vec | negative sampling | BoW - ~5| [link](http://code.google.com/p/word2vec/) |